geerlingguy/raspberry-pi-pcie-devices/_boards_cm/harlab-cm4-nano.md

 videos:
   - https://www.youtube.com/watch?v=w9giSg6ORMk
 ---
-CM4Ext Nano is the world's smallest baseboard for Raspberry Pi Compute Module 4.
+CM4Ext Nano is the smallest baseboard for Raspberry Pi Compute Module 4.
 Measuring only 55x40mm, it brings power of Raspberry Pi 4 to a slightly bigger footprint that Raspberry Pi Zero.
-It's compatible with all Compute Modules 4 boards, including eMMC and no eMMC versions.
+It's compatible with all Compute Module 4 boards, including eMMC and Lite versions.